 With few exceptions, each regular session and mobile workshop at the annual Chapter conference can be approved for CM credit for AICP members.
-The few sessions which do not get submitted are aimed at attendees with less experience than required for AICP members, e.g., student sessions; some introductory sessions; and the session on how to take the AICP exam preparation session.
-If eligible, Kkeynote and plenary sessions are also submitted for CM credit.
+The few sessions which do not get submitted are aimed at attendees with less experience than required for AICP members, e.g., student sessions; some introductory sessions; and the AICP exam preparation session.
+If eligible, keynote and plenary sessions are also submitted for CM credit.
 The Awards Ceremony is currently not submitted for CM credit.